Amusement Parks and Arcades NAICS 7131

 • The US amusement parks and arcades industry is projected to grow at a CAGR of 5.31% between 2025 and 2029, according to a forecast from Inforum and the Interindustry Economic Research Fund, Inc. The expected growth rate is faster than the overall economy's projected growth.
 Spending by US households and tourists, foreign students, and other visitors largely drives the arts, entertainment, and recreation industries.
 Consumer confidence is expected to improve in the forecast period, which bodes well for the sector.
 A factor that may curb consumer spending is substantially higher tariffs on consumer goods, which may be painful for households.
 On a positive note, lower inflation supports a moderate increase of real disposable income by about 2% in 2025 and 1.9% in 2026.
 Real income could suffer if average prices rise due to tariff implementation.

 • According to a report in The New York Times, Universal has announced a number of new projects in new markets as it seeks to compete more effectively with entertainment and theme park powerhouse Disney.
 Universal’s expansion plans include projects in Dallas, Las Vegas, Los Angeles, Britain, and a new theme park development in Orlando.
 The company’s project in Las Vegas is called Universal Horror Unleashed, and will hold four haunted houses themed to movies like “The Texas Chainsaw Massacre” and “The Exorcist: Believer.”
 Universal’s Kid Resort project near Dallas is aimed at children ages 3 to 8 and will feature rides and play areas tied to movies like “Shrek,” “Trolls,” and “Minions.”
 The 32-acre “starter” park is expected to open in 2026.
 The company has several projects planned to open in 2025.
-Its Fan Fest Nights events in Los Angeles at Universal Studios Hollywood will begin in April 2025, and its new Epic Universe development slated to open in May 2025 in Orlando will be a 750-acre theme park with three hotels.
+Its Fan Fest Nights events in Los Angeles at Universal Studios Hollywood and its Epic Universe development in Orlando, a 750-acre theme park with three hotels, opened in spring 2025.

 Industry Revenue